kilbey-lyle/memory-game/README.md

 This section will outline and justify design choices.

 #### Themes
-The first theme for CLick It! and its default them is going to base around the animal kingdom.
+The first theme for Click It! and it's default theme is going to base around the animal kingdom.
 As an easily recognizable theme to all ages groups it should give players a sense of familiarity.
 In addition to being a theme with good access to copyright free media and support materials.

 #### Colors
 The color scheme for the site will be as follows:
 ![Color pallet Image](assests/imgs/readmeimgs/Color-ClickIt-colors.jpeg)

 This color pallet gives a good coverage of background and text color combination which pass contrast tests.
-In addition the Greens and other neutral colors support the animal kingdom theme.
+Also, the greens and other neutral colors support the animal kingdom theme.

 In addition to color pallet above, the main button colors for the user interface with the game mechanics will be as follows:
 ![Color pallet for buttons image](assests/imgs/readmeimgs/clickit-button-color.jpeg)